 WHAT DOES THE UWS NEPAL TEACHING FELLOWSHIP ENTAIL?

-UWS Nepal Fellows commit two years, full-time, of providing poor and marginalised children with the opportunities that can put them on a different life path.
+UWS Nepal Fellows commit one year, full-time, of providing poor and marginalised children with the opportunities that can put them on a different life path.
 The Fellowship journey is one of teaching and learning, of working for children while developing personal, professional and social skills.
 Our Fellows are on a mission to end educational inequality for poor and marginalized children.

 HOW MUCH WILL I BE PAID DURING THE FELLOWSHIP?

 UWS Nepal Teaching Fellowship is a full-time program and Fellows will be paid a stipend of NRs.
-4,20,000 during the two years of Fellowship.
+2,10,000 during the one years of Fellowship.
 The Fellows will receive additional housing support upto NRs.
-96,000 during the two years period.
+48,000 during the one year period.
 In addition, Fellows will receive two-way travel expenses thrice a year, medical and accidental benefits.

 WHERE WILL I WORK?